mebeingken/wappler_modules/README.md

     npm i qrcode

-Copy custom_authentication.hjson and custom_authentication.php to the extensions/server_connect/modules folder in your project folder (create these folders if necessary)
+Copy custom_authentication.hjson and custom_authentication.js to the extensions/server_connect/modules folder in your project folder (create these folders if necessary)

 Restart Wappler